OuahLePleutre/OuahLePleutre.github.io/_posts/2025-07-28-writeup-uiuctf-too-many-primes.md

 ### Analyzing the code

-After a quick view, it's clear that we need to decrypt the cypher text ```ct``` to obtain the plaintext ```pt``` which is the flag.
+After a quick view, it's clear that we need to decrypt the cphertext ```ct``` to obtain the plaintext ```pt``` which is the flag.

 We see that we have an implementation of RSA.
 I'll do a quick reminder of the basics of RSA to fully understand the solve, feel free to skip this step if you feel comfortable with it.

 ### RSA ?

-RSA is an asymetric cryptography algorithm.
+RSA is an asymmetric cryptography algorithm.
 That means that we have to things : a private key and a public key.
 In short, the public key is used to encrypt while the private key is used to decrypt.
 Obviously, everyone know the public key and can encrypt data with it.
 This data can only be decrypted with the private key linked with the public key that encrypted the data (that's why it should be private).

-In RSA, the pulic key is composed of 2 numbers : N and e (modulus and exponent).
+In RSA, the public key is composed of 2 numbers : N and e (modulus and exponent).
 This numbers are used to encrypt the data.
 The private key is composed by (usually) 3 numbers : p, q, and e.
 The particularity is that p and q are primes and furthermore ```p*q = N```.

 e is in the majority of the implementations equal to 65537.